SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 | Audience                                   |Expected aud parameter of JWT
 | Visible on Login screen                    |Indicates whether the login option is enabled or not

-Each time a user logs in, the content of the access token and id token is verified and serves as the basis for the user's access to the {{< product-c8y-iot >}} platform.
+Each time a user logs in, the content of the access token and ID token is verified and serves as the basis for the user's access to the {{< product-c8y-iot >}} platform.
 The following section provides the mapping between JWT claims and access to the platform.
 The administrator can define **Source of dynamic access mapping**.
 The JWT claims can be retrieved from both the access token and the ID token.

  ![Custom access mapping](/images/users-guide/Administration/sso-custom-access-mapping-source-principle.png)